 Biography

-Event sponsored by JH-TIE, an NIBIB funded NCBIB, National Center for Biomedical Imaging and Bioengineering, and supported by the JHU Provost’s office, JHUSOM, Department of Biomedical Engineering, and Department of Pathology
+The event is also sponsored by JH-TIE, an NIBIB funded NCBIB, National Center for Biomedical Imaging and Bioengineering, and supported by the JHU Provost’s office, JHUSOM, Department of Biomedical Engineering, and Department of Pathology.